thosgood/this-weeks-finds/markdown/251-300/week289.md

 So here's the plan.
 We're going to generalize Lie theory from Lie groups to topological groups.
 Just as a Lie group has a Lie algebra, any topological group will have a "differential graded Lie algebra".
-Whenever we have a pointed space X, we can turn it into a topological group \Omega(X), and then apply this construction.
+Whenever we have a pointed space $X$, we can turn it into a topological group $\Omega(X)$, and then apply this construction.

-And when X is a *rational* space, the resulting differential graded algebra will know *everything* about X!
+And when $X$ is a *rational* space, the resulting differential graded algebra will know *everything* about X!

 Well, I shouldn't get carried away in my enthusiasm.
-The differential graded Lie algebra will only know everything about the "homotopy type" of X --- a concept I defined last week.
+The differential graded Lie algebra will only know everything about the "homotopy type" of $X$ --- a concept I defined last week.
 But that's still amazing.
 It means that at least for rational spaces, we can reduce homotopy theory to a souped-up version of the theory of Lie algebras.